hickinbottoms/squeezecenter-ebuild-for-gentoo/files/Gentoo-plugins-README.txt

 # Distributed under the terms of the GNU General Public License v2
 # $Header$

-The standard SqueezeCenter package is installed differently on Gentoo in order that the installation complies with Gentoo's filesystem layout.
+The standard Squeezebox Server package is installed differently on Gentoo in order that the installation complies with Gentoo's filesystem layout.
 These notes are provided to give guidance for installing plugins within this modified layout.

 INSTALLING PLUGINS